-There are several definitions for ‘sustainable manufacturing‘, which is often referring to a quality that permits to preserve, to keep, to maintain environmental resources without compromising the ability to future efficiency.
-It is also referred as the ‘circular economy‘ – in contrast to the traditional linear economy – implying that resources are maximised, with more and more value extracted from products during their lifecycle, and then recovering or regenerating products and materials at the end of each service life (reuse, repair, remanufacture, recycle = closed loop product systems, which contribute to environment performance improvement, the economy and the society).
+There are several definitions for ‘sustainable manufacturing‘, which is often referring to a long-term quality that aims to preserve, keep and maintain environmental resources without compromising future efficiency.
+It is also linked to the ‘circular economy‘—in contrast to the traditional linear economy—implying that resources are maximised, with more and more value extracted from products during their lifecycle, and then recovering or regenerating products and materials at the end of each service life (reuse, repair, remanufacture, recycle = closed loop product systems, which contribute to environment performance improvement, the economy and the society).

 Sustainable manufacturing simultaneously concerns four dimensions or external factors: 1. society, 2. environment, 3. economy, and 4. technology.
 It is also referencing sustainable engineering.
 For examples: